shivannis/xandr-docs-public/xandr-docs/articles/mobile-sdk/show-banner-native-on-ios.md

 - The `ANAdDelegate` protocol includes the new method `ad:didReceivNativeAd:`

+## How multi-format Native Banner Ad View is used
-Please follow below steps to understand how the multi-format `ANBannerAdView` is used:
+Following steps explain how the multi-format `ANBannerAdView` is used:

 - Enable Native demand for